Euro 2020 postponed until 2021 amid coronavirus pandemic | DW | 17.03.2020

 With host nations such as England, Germany, Italy and Spain employing various levels of social distancing, border closures and other coronavirus control measures, and most domestic football leagues around the world postponed, UEFA had been left with little choice.

 The postponement of Euro 2020 is designed to clear several weeks in the congested calendar to complete domestic league and cup competitions, plus the Champions League and Europa League.
 But, as with so much else, the situation could change almost daily.
-There has yet to be announcement on the immediate future of UEFA's club competitions.
+There has yet to be announcement on the immediate future of UEFA's club competitions, which remain on hold.

 "Decisions on dates for other UEFA competitions, whether club or national team for men or women, will be taken and announced in due course," the statement read.